fabio1079/kiskadee/README.md

 the *kiskadee.conf* file.
 You can use any postgresql client to access the database that you have created,  and check the analysis maded by kiskadee.

+### Running API

+To run the kiskadee api just execute the command:

+	kiskadee_api

 ## Tests and coverage